81820609/tetris/README.md

 # What differeces

-In the reference source code, the fall of blocks is completely random.
-In order to more near the modern Tetris game, I make some change in the game.
+In order to more near the modern Tetris games, I make some changes in the game.

 1. Change the fall of blocks to one set with sevent different shapes.